 Students will receive a mark of "outstanding", "satisfactory", or "unsatisfactory" based on the "Citizenship Guidelines" found below.
 The citizenship mark for each class will be shown on the student's report card.
-WHS students who receive two or more "unsatisfactory" citizenship marks will be conditionally eligible to participate in any school activities (including Athletics) for the next marking period and must adhere to their personalized conditional eligibility contract to continue to participate in school activities.
+WHS students who receive two or more "unsatisfactory" citizenship marks may be considered for conditional eligibility to participate in extracurricular clubs and athletics for the next marking period and must adhere to their personalized conditional eligibility contract to continue to participate in the extracurricular clubs and athletics.